One of the most exciting aspects of studying a new language is how it can help your career and life.

-Research shows that people who are multilingual and finds it very easy at changing from one language system to another are practically fit for multi-tasking.
+Research shows that multilingual people find it very easy to change from one language system to another and are practically fit for multi-tasking.

 10. Improves your First Language Capability

-It has been globally acknowledged that learning another one helps improves learner’s understanding of and insights into their native language.
+It has been globally acknowledged that learning another helps improve learners’ understanding of and insights into their native language.

-Learning a widespread language also enable you to be a better listener as you are now better off in interpreting meaning and judging nuances.
+Learning a widespread language also enables you to be a better listener.
+You are now better off interpreting the meaning and judging nuances.